 Read your essay out loud

 This is an everyday writing tip that works great on your college essay.
 Even if your essay sounds fantastic in your head, read it out loud.
 This can help you identify any awkward parts or choppy sentences that upset the flow of the application essay.
 This is also a great way to find any grammatical or spelling errors that you or even your computer may not have picked up on.
+You could even take it one step further and read it out loud to someone else, who may hear awkward parts your ears gloss over.

 You need an extra pair of eyes

-It is always recommended that you have a teacher or parent look over your application essay(s) for anything that doesn’t fit.
+It's always recommended that you have a teacher or parent look over your application essay(s) for anything that doesn’t fit.
 I tore the first draft of my essay torn apart after my English teacher looked at it; she very quickly saw the essay did not capture who I was as a person.
 The final result was very different from the first.
 You may experience this as well—and that’s okay.
 Changes are great for essays!
 I also highly recommend having a close friend look it over.
 They can add that final missing piece of the puzzle that makes your essay truly stand out.